haozh7109/Machine-learning-and-deep-learning-project-and-practice/README.md

-# Machine_Learning_Course
+# Machine_Learning and Deep Learning Practitioner
-Machine Learning Course  of FYS-STK4155 , Hao Zhao
+Machine Learning / Deep Learning Application by Hao

 # Small test for push to the reporsitory